RedisJSON/RedisJSON/docs/commands/json.arrappend.md

 @return

-@array-reply of @integer-reply - for each path, the array's new size, or @null-reply if the matching JSON value is not an array.
+@array-reply of @integer-reply - for each path, the array's new size, or @nil-reply if the matching JSON value is not an array.

 @examples